wathan/jp-mining-note/docs/docs/index.md

     Version `0.12.0.0-prerelease-13` has been released alongside this fork.
 It resolves a bug that was introduced by a recent AJTJapanese update, which resulted in an `Unexpected flattened.childNode` error and prevented pitch accent information from being displayed correctly.
+Note that some [user actions](setupchanges.md#v0-12-0-0-prerelease-13) are required after this update.
 [Click here](updating.md) for instructions on updating.

     When Aquafina returns and resumes maintenance of the main project, I will close down this fork.
 The documentation for the original project can be found [here](https://aquafina-water-bottle.github.io/jp-mining-note-prerelease/).